joelshepherd/pkce-spa/README.md

 # pkce-spa

-An opinionated authentication session manager for OpenID Connect using PKCE.
+An authentication session manager for OpenID Connect using PKCE.

 The session manager will keep the user's session permanently active until they either explicitly logout, or the authentication server denies a refresh attempt.